 - Correct any mistakes quickly, should you make them; and,

-- Volunteers should remember to use common sense and good judgment when they are posting information via social media.
+- Use common sense and good judgment when posting information via social media.

-Material produced by volunteers for KYMTC – including documents, graphics materials, web page designs, etc., become the property of KYMTC when submitted.
+Material produced for KYMTC – including documents, graphics materials, web page designs, etc., become the property of KYMTC when submitted.

 KYMTC accepts the service of all volunteers with the understanding that such service is at the sole discretion of KYMTC.
 Volunteers agree that KYMTC may at any time, for whatever reason, decide to terminate the volunteer’s relationship with KYMTC.